Spend the Day at Antique Shops & Fine Art Galleries in Missouri

 When packing your suitcase for your Missouri vacation, leave a little extra room.
 Our state's great shopping opportunities ensure you'll definitely find a treasure (or five) to take home.
 Whether you love antiques, kitchen gadgets or designer jeans, you'll want to shop till you drop in Missouri.

-Spanning St. Louis and University City, The Delmar Loop is a vibrant, six-block area with great shopping at more than 140 specialty shops, plus 45 restaurants, art galleries and numerous entertainment venues.
+Spanning St. Louis and University City, The Delmar Loop is a vibrant, six-block area with great shopping at more than 140 specialty shops, plus 45 restaurants, fine art galleries, artisan galleries and numerous entertainment venues.
 The American Planning Association named this thriving urban retail, arts and entertainment district, “One of the 10 Great Streets in America.”

 In Clarksville, Dawn of Creation Art Studio sells stunning handmade jewelry.
 Select from dazzling pieces made of fused glass, crystal and natural stone.
-Looking for a one-of-a-kind gift?
+Need a one-of-a-kind gift?
 Dawn of Creation offers design services, allowing you to pick the materials and style of your necklace, bracelet, ring, earrings and other jewelry pieces.

 If antique shops and fine art galleries are not your thing, discover a full day (or more) of shopping in The District, covering 43 not-so-square-blocks of downtown Columbia.
 This shopper's paradise includes more than 100 unique shops and boutiques, wine outlets, artisan’s galleries, restaurants, brewpubs, and–of course–plenty of places to stock up on Mizzou Tigers gear.